pranay6305/GIT-CLI/README.md

 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+# Sample Project

+This project is a sample repository used for learning Git and GitHub.

+This is a test change made in the `bug-fix-typo` branch.

 ```
 Input: